The Ultimate Guide to Gutter Maintenance

 Clean Your Gutters Semiannually

 You should clean gutters twice a year, once in the fall and once in the spring.
-Depending on where you live or if you live near a lot of trees, you may want to consider cleaning your gutters more often.
+Depending on where you live or if you live near a lot of trees, you may want to consider cleaning them more often.
 Clean gutters prevent costly water damage, and problems to your foundation or landscaping.

 Gutter Cleaning Tips